Daniel Weinreb: Professional life

 During 1979–1980, Weinreb worked at Lawrence Livermore National Laboratory (LLNL) on the operating system Amber for the S-1 supercomputer, more so the file system and the multiprocess scheduler.

 In 1980, he cofounded Symbolics, developing software for their Lisp machine.
 He also participated significantly in the design of the programming language Common Lisp (CL).
 He was one of the five co-authors of the original language specification, Common Lisp the Language, First Edition.
 He worked on Statice, an object-oriented database published by Symbolics in 1988.

 In 1988, he cofounded Object Design, Incorporated (ODI), where he was one of the architects and implementors of ObjectStore, a leading commercial object-oriented database management system object database.
 It is still commercially maintained and available from Progress Software, which bought Object Design (then eXcelon, Inc.).

 In 2002, he joined BEA Systems, where he was Operations, Administration, and Management Architect for WebLogic.

 In 2006, he joined ITA Software, working on an airline reservations system (ARS).
 In 2009 Daniel Weinreb gave a Google Tech Talk about the use of Common Lisp as one of the implementation languages for the airline reservation system.
+The video is no longer available for reasons Dan described as "kind of stupid".

 In 2009, he was the chair of the International Lisp Conference 2009 in Cambridge, Massachusetts.